chcrpa-gis/pullen-census-data-tools/README.md

 Save the toolbox (```.pyt```) and accompanying metadata files (```.xml```) to a location that can be accessed by ArcGIS Pro.
 Within ArcGIS Pro, right-click on Toolboxes within the Catalog pane, then ```Add Toolbox```.
 Navigate to the location where the toolbox has been saved and add it to the project.

+# <a name="known-issues"></a>Known Issues
+- The tool is incompatible with ArcMap.
+- The tool must be initialized each time it is run.
+- The tool cannot be executed from the Python command line.

 # <a name="team-members"></a>Team Members
 Randolph Pullen (<rpullen@chattanooga.gov>)